-The central role of the citizen in local policy planning; Activation of public participation in our district;
+The central role of the citizen in local policy planning: Activation of public participation in our district.
 The interest of pilot project in our district was high as on Polish condition of low public partition society.
 On every meeting were present dozens of people.

 The voting process took one week.
 More than one thousand inhabitants were voted.
-Very high turnout, In final voting on project proposals in Bronowice district 644 voting people in http://krakow.pl/budzet
+Very high turnout .
+In final voting on project proposals in Bronowice district 644 voting people in Proceeding Statistics (1995) where the state of the sta